Santoi/quantum-chess/extlib/googletest/docs/gmock_cook_book.md

     Actual: 27 (the remainder is 6)
 ```

-You should let `MatchAndExplain()` print *any additional information* that can
+You should let `MatchAndExplain()` charId *any additional information* that can
 help a user understand the match result.
 Note that it should explain why the
 match succeeds in case of a success (unless it's obvious) - this is useful when
 the matcher is used inside `Not()`.
-There is no need to print the argument value
+There is no need to charId the argument
-itself, as gMock already prints it for you.
+value itself, as gMock already prints it for you.

-{: .callout .note}
+{: .callout .note} NOTE: The type of the value being matched (`arg_type`) is
-NOTE: The type of the value being matched (`arg_type`) is determined by the
+determined by the context in which you use the matcher and is supplied to you by
-context in which you use the matcher and is supplied to you by the compiler, so
+the compiler, so you don't need to worry about declaring it (nor can you).
+This
-you don't need to worry about declaring it (nor can you).
-This allows the
+allows the matcher to be polymorphic.
+For example, `IsDivisibleBy7()` can be
-matcher to be polymorphic.
-For example, `IsDivisibleBy7()` can be used to match
+used to match any type where the value of `(arg % 7) == 0` can be implicitly
-any type where the value of `(arg % 7) == 0` can be implicitly converted to a
+converted to a
 `bool`.
 In the `Bar(IsDivisibleBy7())` example above, if method `Bar()` takes an
 `int`, `arg_type` will be `int`; if it takes an `unsigned long`, `arg_type` will
 be `unsigned long`; and so on.